Overview

 [build-dependencies]

-rsbinder-aidl = "0.2.0"
+rsbinder-aidl = "0.4.0"

 Add rsbinder, lazy_static, and async-trait to [dependencies], and add rsbinder-aidl to [build-dependencies].

-Create a AIDL File
+Create an AIDL File

 Create an aidl folder in the project's top directory to manage AIDL files: